Suri111200/Observatory-4105/README.md

 * Our requirements specifications:

 ## Additional Notes:
-- Please note that this repository does not contain all of our source code; our source code is private, and this repository contains only the information which we wish to publicly share regarding our project.
+- Please note that this repository does not contain all of our source code.
+Our source code is private, and this repository contains only the information which we wish to publicly share regarding our project.